Brbn-jpg/llama-talks/README.md

-# v1
+# LlamaTalks

-v1 is a Spring Boot-based LlamaTalks application leveraging LangChain4j and Ollama for advanced conversational AI with Retrieval-Augmented Generation (RAG) capabilities.
+LlamaTalks is a Spring Boot-based chat application leveraging LangChain4j and Ollama for advanced conversational AI with Retrieval-Augmented Generation (RAG) capabilities.
 It supports streaming responses, conversation management, document ingestion, and persistent chat history.

 ## Features